 You have chosen the color to paint your ceramic mug.
 Perhaps you have even selected a lovely pattern to make it more unique.
 Now you are wondering how you can bring your idea to life.
 Well, I am here to help.

 I have researched all the paint for ceramics out there and put together this helpful guide.
 As a bonus, I have also included a section at the end that will tell you what to look out for when you go paint shopping.

 Different types of paints have distinct qualities and prices.
 It is up to you to decide which one you want that will make your mug look stunning.

 Types of Paints

-Everyone understands what paint is since it is all around us.
+Everyone understands what paint is since it is all around me.
 Everything from the top of your house to your favorite coffee mug is coated with paint.